Kimbsy/objective-secured/README.md

 which can be captured and/or held by either players army (see poorly cropped [mission images](os-app/assets/deployment-maps)).

-I built a battlefield using mdf, extruded aluminium struts and a while lot of epoxy glue.
+I built a battlefield using mdf, extruded aluminium struts and a whole lot of hot glue.
 I drilled holes in all the objective locations and then wired up RGB LEDs to shine through them from underneath.

 I made objective markers by taking selenite crystal towers (they're not magic, but they do act like fibre-optics) and sticking them onto 40mm bases which I cut holes in so the light could shine through.

+Check out the [pics](/pics) to get an idea of what it looks like.

 This repo contains the code for controlling the lights on the battlefield.